laurcarter/classification-challenge/README.md

 - **Random Forest**: Outperformed Logistic Regression in terms of accuracy but exhibited a larger gap between training and testing accuracy, suggesting slight overfitting.

 ## Conclusion
-The **Random Forest Classifier** performed better overall, aligning with initial expectations.
-Its ability to handle complex patterns makes it an excellent choice for this dataset, though further tuning could reduce overfitting.
+The **Random Forest Classifier** performed better overall, aligning with my prediction.
+Its ability to handle complex patterns makes it a good choice, though further tuning could reduce overfitting.

-## Usage
-Run the `spam_detector.ipynb` notebook to:
-- Train the models.
-- Evaluate their performance.
-- Compare the results.